Dyl4No1/BigDataProject/README.txt

 The tasks are explained in the Brief document.

-I achieved a grade of 88.2% for this module
+I achieved a grade of 90% for this assignment